Environmental Assessments and Training

 Certified Foodborne Outbreak Investigator (CFOI) Credential

-NEHA is currently developing a Certified Foodborne Outbreak Investigator (CFOI) credential with the assistance of Subject Matter Experts (SMEs).
+NEHA released the Certified Foodborne Outbreak Investigator (CFOI) credential with the assistance of Subject Matter Experts (SMEs) in October 2017.
 A Certified Foodborne Outbreak Investigator utilizes the environmental health principles and food safety knowledge in collaboration with outbreak response partners to assess foodborne illness risks, perform environmental assessments, identify contributing factors and antecedents, and implement control measures to prevent the spread of foodborne illness and protect the public.

 The credential exam will cover the following areas: